byoda/byoda-python/docs/infrastructure/create_a_service.md

 - network_links of type array using the /schemas/network_link as reference
 - memberlogs of type array using the /schemas/memberlog as reference

 The pod maintains counters for each field of an object that has the 'counter' property defined.
-For each array of objects there is an '<array-class-name>_counters' WebSocket API.
+For each array of objects there is an '<array-class-name>_counter' WebSocket API.
 When called without filters, the API returns the number of objects in the array when that number increases or decreases.
 When you specify one or more filters, the counters matching those filters are returned.
-This enables the counters API to return only objects for example in the 'network_links' table if an object was added with 'relation' == 'friend'.
+This enables the counters API to return only objects for example in the network_links table if an object was added with 'relation' == 'friend'.
 When objects are deleted from an array, the counters for fields in that array are only decreased if the call to the delete API included values for all fields that have the 'counter' property defined.
-To mitigate API invocations where these values were not specified, the podworker process will periodically update counters based on the data stored for the array.
+To mitigate API invocations where these values are not specified, the podworker process will periodically update counters based on the data stored for the array.

 ### Data Access control
 The Pod controls access to the data for the services stored in the Pod based on access controls that